 - Slurred speech

-Lumbar puncture (spinal tap) is a test to evaluate the cerebrospinal fluid surrounding your brain and spinal cord.
-It is performed by inserting a needle into your lumbar area (small of your back).
+- Lumbar puncture: This test, also called a spinal tap, evaluates the cerebrospinal fluid surrounding your brain and spinal cord.
+We insert a needle into your lumbar area (small of your back) to remove the fluid.

-Blood tests can rule out other diseases or conditions.
+- Blood tests: Blood tests can help physicians rule out other diseases or conditions.

 - Genetic tests: These tests look for certain genetic mutations, which can determine whether a condition is inherited (passed down through your family).